The Cygnus X-1 Puzzle: Implications of X-ray Polarization Measurements in the Soft and Hard States on the Properties of the Accretion Flow and the Emission Mechanisms: Observational Constraints

-From 15-60 keV, {\it XL-Calibur} hard state observations show a continuation of the rather low PD with a PA parallel to the radio jet - consistent with the {\it IXPE} and {\it XL-Calibur} emission being dominated by the same emission process (Awaki et al., ApJ, submitted).
+From 15 to 60\,keV {\it XL-Calibur} hard state observations show a continuation of the rather low PD with a PA parallel to the radio jet.
+This is consistent with the {\it IXPE} and {\it XL-Calibur} emission being dominated by the same emission process in the hard state \citep{2025arXiv250723126A}.